StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 <img alt="GitMentalImage" src="/images/GitMentalImage.jpg" width="300px">

 Think of folders and files as being stuck on clear piece of mylar.
 All active work is being done in the **working directory.**

+When the current state of the work has reached a place where you want to save a version, then all the changes are moved into a **staging area**.

+Those changes can then be **committed**, or permanently recorded, into the repository for that project.

+Git uses arcane language.
+The most important commands are:

+* **git status** - Lets you see the current state of all the files in the project, and what has or hasn't been committed.
+* **git add** - Moves the latest changes into the staging area, from where they can be committed.
+* **git commit -m"<em>Why you're making this commit</em>** - Commits the changes.